imi-muenster/OpenEDC/README.md

 ### Installing

 To get a development environment running, simply clone the repository and open the folder with a code editor of your choice.
 If you are using [Visual Studio Code](https://code.visualstudio.com/), we recommend the extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
-This extension starts a simple web server, opens the application in a new tab, and refrehes the pages after changes automatically.
+This extension starts a simple web server, opens the application in a new tab, and refrehes it after changes automatically.
 Without Visual Studio Code and Live Server you need to deploy the folder on a web server of your choice.

 ### Deployment